‘America’s Next Top Model’ Crowns Season 23’s Winner, But Did She Deserve It?

 India Gants tells People magazine that becoming a fashion model wasn’t even on her radar, until she was encouraged by her high school classmates.
 The America’s Next Top Model winner says she always felt like one of the “dorky” girls, complete with glasses, until one of the girls in her class complimented her.
 Gants says her classmate was overcome by how beautiful she thought she was, suggesting that she should consider modeling as a career.

-Even as she started out as 16-year-old, India says she was already facing harsh criticism with agents continuously pushing her to lose weight, because she had never really been a thin person.
+Even as she started out at 16 years old, India says she was already facing harsh criticism with agents continuously pushing her to lose weight, because she had never really been a thin person.
 Ms. Gants says the body shaming destroyed her self image, but reveals that the other contestants on America’s Next Top Model helped her get back on top of her game.
 India says the ANTM girls found something beautiful or sexy in every aspiring model, regardless of her body style or weight.

 There was one more thing pushing India to stay determined in realizing her modeling dreams.
 She only had to look to her own role model, Gigi Hadid, to find inspiration to continue pursuing her goals.